-American Obesity Foundation’s (AOF’s) initiatives are premised on, the fact that, a single intervention does not work in the fight against the obesity epidemic.
+AOF’s initiatives are premised on, the fact that, a single intervention does not work in the fight against the obesity epidemic.
 Rather, a multi-pronged approach needs to be adopted in reversing years of entrenched poor eating, exercise habits and lifestyle choices.
 Undoubtedly, this calls for collaborations from all community stakeholders: parents, employers, schools, community leaders, businesses, residents, elected officials and members of the clergy.

-The following represents highlights to some AOFs programs under our Healthy Communities Initiative:
+The following highlights some of AOFs programs:

 Houses of Faith Obesity Prevention Program: Spirituality promotes a sense of well-being for both the mind and the body.
 Based on this fact, AOF hopes to work closely with houses of faith in low income neighborhoods to foster a strong foundation for making healthy choices.
 As another innovative and fresh approach in the fight against obesity, Houses-of-Faith Obesity Prevention programs are designed to: stop bad habits, such as, drinking soda, sweetened beverages, caloric intake, smoking; choosing fresh fruits and vegetables over salty /packaged food, importance of at-home meals preparation and relationship bonding; get kids, parents, pastors and members moving to prevent obesity and illness.

 An Apple a Day, Keeps the Doctor Away (Mobile Clinic): As part of the Obesity Care Program, AOF mobile trucks will regularly canvass neighborhoods earmarked as high-risk to inform and educate residents about the necessity of eating fresh fruits and vegetables on a consistent basis; screenings for body-mass index, conduct community nutrition classes targeted at small groups of residents, especially, in low income housing areas, school districts and neighborhoods.
-This will both build awareness and increase name recognition for AOF work.

 Walk-for-Ten to End Obesity: A program designed to encourage residents to take small steps by walking for at least ten to fifteen minutes each day.
 The goal is to gradually increase the time, intensity and consistency of physical exercise, in order, to reap its many health benefits, such as, reducing obesity, high blood pressure, hypertension, diabetes and other obesity-related diseases.

-Nile-America & Healthy Kitchens Initiative: Dissects the eating, diet and exercise habits of African Americans and minorities; people centered and targeted towards nutritional education, sleep patterns, stress-free living, relaxation techniques, behavioral counseling and referrals to local healthy and affordable food /resources.
+Nile-America & Healthy Kitchens: Dissects the eating, diet and exercise habits of African Americans and minorities; people centered and targeted towards nutritional education, sleep patterns, stress-free living, relaxation techniques, behavioral counseling and referrals to local healthy and affordable food /resources.
 Registered dieticians, nutritionists and CWCs will be involved in educating participants and demonstrating some best meal preparation strategies from Healthy Kitchens.

 What’s-In-Your-Cup?
 Another highly interactive, fun-filled game designed for pre-schoolers to pre-pubescent kids.
 In addition to these educational games, the Child Care Obesity Prevention Project is aimed at child care centers, prenatal care programs, nurseries, toddlers, pre-schoolers, and pre-pubescent kids and after-school programs.

 Mother-Infant Obesity Prevention Workshop: Mothers are some of the most powerful groups to teach, nurture and prepare children for a healthy, quality life.
 AOF believes it is never too early to start passing on the message, hence, an emphasis on a hands-on workshop /module that allows young mothers to learn about breast feeding, nutrition, fresh and affordable options from local stores and best preparation methods for their infants.
-(Ages 0 to 5)

-CAMPAIGN for NOVEMBER: AOF seeks to partner with other community-based organizations (CBOs) to push for November as a national obesity-prevention recognition month.
+CAMPAIGN for NOVEMBER: AOF seeks to partner with other community-based organizations to push for November as a national obesity-prevention recognition month.
 November, as Obesity-Prevention Month to be observed in schools, workplaces, homes and during Thanksgiving celebrations across America.